-The Secret.
+The Secret

 Let me tell you a secret: I find Scripture hard to understand.
 Yes, yes, there are some portions which are plain as day – but to me, the Scriptures are difficult to understand and to apply.

 I’ve read the Scriptures a fair bit.
 As a child and teenager I was required by my parents to read at least a chapter a day if I wanted to receive my $3 in allowance each week.
-I became extremely passionate as a teenage Christian and searched the Scriptures deeply – far beyond the requirements for my allowance and when I graduated from high school I pursued a Bachelors in Biblical Studies from Philadelphia Biblical University and since then I’ve taught the Scriptures on almost a weekly basis – sometimes multiple times each week – for the past eight years.
+I became extremely passionate as a teenage Christian and searched the Scriptures deeply – far beyond the requirements for my allowance and when I graduated from high school I pursued a Bachelors in Biblical Studies from Cairn University and since then I’ve taught the Scriptures on almost a weekly basis – sometimes multiple times each week – for the past eight years.

 Yet I still struggle to understand the Scriptures – and I know others do as well.
 I’ve seen this especially amongst my teenagers – as I’ve challenged them to make reading the Scriptures a daily habit.
 There is a feeling of inability to understand and transfer the principles from the original writings to (post-)modern life.

-William Barclay.
+William Barclay

 This struggle was greatly relieved for me when I stumbled upon William Barclay’s Daily Study Bible commentaries.
 Barclay wrote in a clear and concise manner – diving into the historical, philosophical, grammatical, and contextual nature of the text – while maintaining lay readability and applicability.
 I have and continue to rely upon Barclay’s commentaries for insight and I find them to be a useful resource for me to the current day in spite of the wide variety of other resources I utilize including the amazing Logos Bible Software Scholars (Silver) Edition.